ferdousulhaque/Lucky-Draw/README.md

 ## Risks & Solutions

 There is some risks regarding the generation.
-- Available Stock should be passed (after subtracting used amount from stock amount) in chances properly.
+- Available stock should be passed (after subtracting used amount from stock amount) in chances properly (if it is mainitained with inventory).
-- If Available Stock become Nil, it is better to remove it from the array.
-Setting chances to 0 (zero) will work too.
+- If available stock become Nil, it is better to remove it from the array or can set chance to 0 (zero).

 ## Support